Étienne Gilson

-Étienne Henri Gilson (/fr/; 13 June 1884 – 19 September 1978) was a French philosopher and historian of philosophy.
-A scholar of medieval philosophy, he originally specialised in the thought of Descartes; he also philosophized in the tradition of Thomas Aquinas, although he did not consider himself a neo-Thomist philosopher.
+Étienne Henri Gilson (/fr/; 13 June 1884 – 19 September 1978) was a French Catholic philosopher and historian of philosophy.
+A scholar of medieval philosophy, he originally specialised in the thought of Descartes; he also philosophized in the "existential" tradition of Thomas Aquinas, although he did not consider himself a neo-Thomist philosopher.
 In 1946, he attained the distinction of being elected an "Immortal" (member) of the Académie française.
 He was nominated for the Nobel Prize in Literature.

-In 2009, the International Étienne Gilson Society was created “to promote the thought of Étienne Gilson and classical philosophy in the academy and culture.”
+In 2009, the International Étienne Gilson Society was created "to promote the thought of Étienne Gilson and classical philosophy in the academy and culture."
 It publishes a journal, Studia Gilsoniana.